Last Updated: 11/11/2025

 Total cost of continuing the deal = 100,000 + 4,749.76 = $104,749.76

-You can conclude that it’s time to close out the long sales deal because you are now running at a loss.
+We can conclude that it is time to close out the long sales deal because we are now running at a loss.
+Given this, it is reasonable to reallocate your time to higher probability opportunities.

-You should have a ‘make or break’ sales cycle length process where a salesperson must decide to pull out of a sales deal or continue the process.
-The ‘make or break point’ is often dependent on your average sales cycle duration.
+It’s beneficial to implement a ‘make or break’ sales cycle process, where a salesperson must decide whether to continue pursuing a sales deal or to shift their focus elsewhere.
+The ‘make or break point’ often depends on your average sales cycle duration.

 Key Takeaways:

-• An easy starting point for evaluating if your deal effort is worth it or not is to look at your lead opportunity grade.
+• An easy starting point for evaluating whether your deal effort is worth it is to examine your lead opportunity grade.

 • First, find the cost of continuing to run a sales cycle by calculating your sales expenses.